FAE/Friends of the Asian Elephant

 Looking at the satellite dish on the right makes me sad,

-it is the modern world full of high technology out there while Mosha on the left is trying to survive
+modern world full of high technology out there while Mosha on the left

 when her family are disappearing from this earth.